christianjianelli/yaai/docs/google/function_calling.md

 - Nested structures and tables are not supported.
 - Complex data types (e.g., objects, deep structures) are not supported.

-For more details, refer to the ABAP AI framework documentation and OpenAI function calling API reference.
+For more details, refer to the ABAP AI framework documentation and Google Gemini function calling API reference.